dpino/Worker/README.md

 # Worker
-JS superstructure to provide a Worker abstraction in SpiderMonkey shell
+JS superstructure to provide a Worker abstraction in SpiderMonkey shell.
+See [API.md](API.md) for the API description.